css-software-engineering-studio/sample-tdd/dart/README.md

 ## Building and Testing

 While the system can be built and tested using different IDEs, this project was created and tested using VSCode.
-Testing was performed by running the full set of tests in the VSCode terminal window using the `dart ` command -- specifically, executing `dart ConvertIntegerToWordedStringTests.dart` after changing the current directory to `sample-tests` folder.
+Testing was performed by running the full set of tests in the VSCode terminal window using the `dart ` command -- specifically, executing `dart ConvertIntegerToWordedString_test.dart` after changing the current directory to `test` folder.

 The first execution should result in final "red" state test status like: